-The total pension liability as of June 30, 2020, based on an actuarial valuation in accordance with Governmental Accounting Standards Board (GASB) 68, was based on the June 30, 2019 measurement date, and determined using the following actuarial assumptions.
+The total pension liability as of June 30, 2021, based on an actuarial valuation in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions-Amendment of GASB Statement No. 27, was based on the June 30, 2020 measurement date, and determined using the following actuarial assumptions.
 Total pension liability represents the portion of the actuarial present value of projected benefit payments attributable to past periods of service for current and inactive employees.

 Inflation 2.75% per year.

+Employee Contribution

-Employee Contribution Crediting Rate 2.75% compounded semi-annually.
+Crediting Rate 2.75% compounded semi-annually.

 Administrative Expenses 1.20% of payroll allocated to both the employer and member based on the components of the total contribution rate (before expenses) for the employer and member.
-Salary increases General Members: 4.35% to 11.75%; and Safety Members: 4.75% to 11.75%, varying by service, including inflation.
-COLA increases Investment rate of return 3.00% maximum for retiree COLA increase applicable to General Member Tiers I, II and III and Safety Member Tiers I and II.
-Post-Retirement Mortality: Healthy For General Members and all Beneficiaries: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with two-dimensional scale MM2015D; set forward one year for females.

-For Safety Members: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with two-dimensional scale MM2015D, set back two years.
+Salary Increases General Members: 4.35% to 11.75%; and Safety Members: 4.75% to 11.75%, varying by service, including inflation.
+COLA Increases Investment rate of return 3.00% maximum for retiree COLA increase applicable to General Member Tiers I, II and III and Safety Member Tiers I and II.
+Post-Retirement Mortality: Healthy For General Members and all Beneficiaries: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with two- dimensional scale MP2015; set forward one year for females.
+For Safety Members: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with two-dimensional scale MP2015, set back two years.
+Disabled For General Members: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with two-dimensional scale MP2015, set forward eight years.
+For Safety Members: Headcount-Weighted RP-2014 Mortality projected with 20 years with two-dimensional scale MP2015 set forward seven years.

-Disabled

-For General Members: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with two-dimensional scale MM2015D, set forward eight years.

-For Safety Members: Headcount-Weighted RP-2014 Mortality projected with 20 years with two-dimensional scale MM2015D set forward seven years.

 The above mortality tables contain about a 20% margin, based on actual to expected deaths, to reflect future mortality improvement, based on a review of mortality experience as of the measurement date.

-Contribution Rates

-For General Members and all Beneficiaries: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with two-dimensional scale MM2015D, set forward one year for females, weighted 35% males and 65% females for members and weighted 65% male and 35% female for beneficiaries.

-For Safety Members: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with two-dimensional scale MM2015D, set back two years weighted 80% male and 20% female.
+Contribution Rates For General Members and all Beneficiaries: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with two- dimensional scale MP2015, set forward one year for females, weighted 35% males and 65% females for members and weighted 65% male and 35% female for beneficiaries.
+For Safety Members: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with two-dimensional scale MP2015P, set back two years weighted 80% male and 20% female.
+Actuarial Cost Method Entry Age Cost Method.

-For Safety Beneficiaries; Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected 20 years with two-dimensional scale MM2015D; set forward one year for females, weighted 20% male and 80% female.

-Actuarial Cost Method

-Entry Age Cost Method.
 Entry Age is age at the member's hire date.
-Normal Cost and Actuarial Accrued Liability are calculated on an individual basis and are based on costs allocated as a level percentage of compensation.

-Expected Remaining Service Lives

-Average expected service lives of all employees is determined by:

-- Calculating each active employee's expected remaining service life as the present value of \$1 per year of future services at zero percent interest. - Setting remaining service life to zero for each nonactive or retired member. - Dividing the sum of the above amounts by the total number of active employees, nonactive and retired members.
+Normal Cost and Actuarial Accrued Liability are calculated on an individual basis and are based on costs allocated as a level percentage of compensation, with Normal Cost determined as if the current benefit formula for each individual has always been in effect (i.e., "replacement life within a tier").
+Expected Remaining Service Lives Average expected service lives of all employees is determined by: Calculating each active employee's expected remaining service life as the present value of \$1 per year of future services at zero percent interest. - Setting remaining service life to zero for each nonactive or retired member. - Dividing the sum of the above amounts by the total number of active employees, nonactive and retired members.